CodeRuner5235/Opencore-EFI-for-Steam-Deck/README.md

 3. Touch screen/mouse pads-
-   Hoping that the touch screen uses Multitouch HID and we can use a VoodooI2C plugin
+   Hoping that the touch screen uses Multitouch HID and we can use a VoodooI2C plugin.

 4. Audio

 5. Controller controls-
    I am hoping this can be fixed by installing steam and using its mapping.
-If not, ACPI patching will probably be needed...
+If not, ACPI patching will probably be needed.

 6. Everything else-
    Things like the webcam, microphone, etc...